Pash10g/MUG2610/README.md

 What is it?
 ------------

-This are 2 cool excersizes to learn how to use the new $facet search and graphLookup.
+This are 2 cool excersizes to learn how to use the new $facet search and $graphLookup.

 Requirements